NerdyTechy/Melody/README.md

 ## Genius

 Melody utilises Genius' API to find lyrics for songs.
-A Genius API key is therefore required to use the bot.
+A Genius API key isn't required to use the bot, but will make the lyrics features far more reliable.
 Obtaining one is free, and can be done so <a href="https://genius.com/api-clients">here</a>.

 ## Hosting